aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/05-start-aws-cli.md

 aws ec2 describe-key-pairs
 ```

-Next, you use the AWS CLI to interact with Amazon S3.
+Next, you use the AWS CLI to create a key-pair, launch EC2 instance, and interact with Amazon S3.